SpaceSC/PersonalSpace/README.md

 ### Run with Node.js locally (not as docker image)

 - You will need [Node.js](https://nodejs.org/en/) installed on your computer.
-- Install the frontend and backend dependencies by running `npm install` in the terminal in the /frontend and /backend folders.
+- Install the frontend and backend dependencies by running `npm install` in the terminal in the `/frontend` and `/backend` folders.

-- Run tests with `npm run test` in the /backend folder
+- Run tests with `npm run test` in the `/backend` folder

 ## Technologies

-React
+- React
-JavaScript ES6
+- JavaScript ES6
-Node.js
+- Node.js
-Express
+- Express
+- MongoDB
+- Mongoose
+- Jest
-CORS
+- CORS
-Sass
+- Sass

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)